 This cake is exactly that kind of treat.
 You can make it in advance and freeze it.
 Simply defrost and glaze before slicing and serving.
 It fits in a smaller container meaning you aren’t taking up precious refrigerator space with a full size cake.
 And finally, it means that you can save your elaborate desserts for Christmas day itself but still enjoy something delicious and festive in the lead up.

-This gingerbread loaf is a great thing to bake when you have guests coming over because the smell of it throughout your house is wonderful and certainly made me feel a little more festive!
+This vegan gingerbread loaf is a great thing to bake when you have guests coming over because the smell of it throughout your house is wonderful and certainly made me feel a little more festive!

 - Golden Syrup – this is a common ingredient in Australia and the UK, however in the US if you can’t find it, you can substitute it with molasses.
 This is such a key ingredient which helps with the texture and the flavour so don’t leave it out.
-You will need to mix the golden syrup with some hot water to dissolve it prior to mixing it through the batter otherwise it’s just a bit too sticky to work with.

 - Spices – we are using a lot of spices in this cake which will give us that rich gingerbread taste we want.
 I like the combination of ginger, cinnamon, nutmeg and cloves however if you’re not a fan of cloves (which I know some people aren’t), you can replace that with some extra cinnamon.